- Hyuga -

 5.5 units, 26 seconds, Japanese battleship

-to include posterior flight decks as the stern most 2 turrets were removed as a
+flight decks as the stern most 2 turrets were removed as a response to

 allow for several options for gun placement including the option of creating a